dsteimke/knittingapi/README.md

 sock cuff (portion above the heel) is the same length as the foot length, minus the heel.

 #### The Math
-Sock math is straightforward - you need your stitches per inch and you knit until it fits your foot.
-The cuff of the sock (above the heel) is largely determined by personal preference, and I like my socks to be able to be folded in half perfectly at the heel.
+Sock math is straightforward - you need your count of stitches per inch, multiply that by your foot circumference, and then you knit until it fits your foot.
+The heel stitches are calculated over 1/2 of the total sock stitches, and the cuff length of the sock (above the heel) is largely determined by personal preference.
+I like my socks to be able to be folded in half perfectly at the heel.
 Yarn is also less elastic than commercial socks so the extra fabric around the ankle helps keep the sock from sliding down.
-The sock is the knit until it's 2" less than the desired final length, then the toe is knit.
+The sock is the knit until it's 2" less than the desired final length, then the toe is shaped by decreasing 4 times every other row, then 4 times every row.

 #### Example Request Body
 {